Course

 Australian Centre for Student Equity and Success logo

-Create more inclusive and effective student equity programs through continuous quality improvement.
+Create more effective student equity programs through continuous quality improvement.

-In this stream, designed for equity professionals, you’ll learn how to gather and use data to drive improvement, helping to create more inclusive and effective university programs.
+In this stream, designed for equity professionals, you’ll learn how to gather and use data to drive improvement, helping to create more effective equity programs.

-Understanding the process of Continuous Quality Improvement (CQI) will help you to identify what’s working and what isn’t in your student equity programs and make meaningful, lasting changes.
+Understanding the process of Continuous Quality Improvement (CQI) will help you to identify what’s working and what isn’t in your student equity programs so you can make meaningful, lasting changes.

 CQI is an essential part of reporting on Commonwealth-funded equity initiatives.